-'Well, of course that would make a difference,' admitted the factor.
-'I'd feel freer to go, for it's not likely there'd be another of the same kind in his place, and Mr. Wentzel could look after the fort right enough for a while.
+"Well, of course that would make a difference," admitted the factor.
+"I'd feel freer to go, for it's not likely there'd be another of the same kind in his place, and Mr. Wentzel could look after the fort right enough for a while.
 And that reminds me, I hope we'll find Wentzel back when we get to the fort.
-He's full due now, and ought to be there before us.'
+He's full due now, and ought to be there before us."

-'That dreadful Mr. M'Dougal!' cried Archie in tones of intense aversion.
-'I hope he'll never show his ugly face at Lake Athabasca again.'
+"That dreadful Mr. McDougal!" cried Archie, in tones of intense aversion.
+"How I hate him!
+I hope he'll never show his ugly face at Lake Athabasca again."

-'I hope the same, with all my heart,' said the factor.
-'But I misdoubt it.
-I've a kind of premonition that that man's going to give us some trouble yet.'
+"I hope the same with all my heart," said the factor, "But I misdoubt it.
+I've a kind of premonition that that man's going to give us some trouble yet."

-'Well, as sure as he does, father, I'll make him suffer for it,' burst out the boy, his face flushing with passionate feeling.
+"Well, as sure as he does, father, I'll make him suffer for it," burst out the boy, his face flushing with passionate feeling.

-'Softly, laddie, softly,' said Mr. M'Kenzie soothingly.
-'He played you a sorry trick, no doubt, in trying to have you carried off by the Quarrellers.
-But, remember, it is not ours to take vengeance.
-The good Book teaches better than that.'
+"Softly, laddie, softly," said Mr. McKenzie soothingly.
+"He played you a sorry trick no doubt, in trying to have you carried off by the Quarrelers.
+But remember, it is not ours to take vengeance.
+The good Book teaches better than that."

-'Yes, I know it does, father,' admitted Archie, very reluctantly.
-'But surely such wicked men deserve to be punished some way?'
+"Yes; I know it does, father," admitted Archie very reluctantly.
+"But surely such wicked men deserve to be punished some way."

-'Certainly, my boy, certainly they do, and they are.
+"Certainly, my boy, certainly they do, and they are.
 Sooner or later the punishment comes.
-But it is not for any of us to take upon ourselves to administer it.'
+But it's not for any of us to take upon ourselves to administer it."

 Archie was silent.
 He was ready enough to argue with his father, but he knew it was useless to attempt to argue against the Bible.
 And yet there burned within him, losing none of its strength through lapse of time, an intense desire to repay the factor of Fort Wedderburne for the evil he had sought to do him.
-The Indian passion for revenge was in his blood, tempered, it is true, very materially by the other elements of his nature and the excellence of his training, but there nevertheless; and as he contemplated the possibility of the man he hated inflicting a still further injury by preventing his father from going to Montreal, he felt that he was equal to doing anything to him, short of taking his life.
+The Indian passion for revenge was in his blood, tempered it is true very materially by the other elements of his nature, and the excellence of his training, but there, nevertheless; and as he contemplated the possibility of the man he hated inflicting a still further injury by preventing his father from going to Montreal, he felt that he was equal to doing anything to him short of taking his life.

 In the meantime, the party was making steady progress southward.
-As they were going up-stream, they could not, of course, advance quite as fast as on the down trip, but they paddled away all the more vigorously for that, and in due time came to Salt River, into which they turned again in order to replenish their supply of salt, having divided what they had got before between the Moose-deer Fort and Fort Providence.
-They also kept a sharp lookout for bison, and the boys tried hard to repeat their former success while the salt was being gathered, but not a horn, hump, or hoof was to be seen.
-The following morning they arrived at the foot of the ill-omened 'Portage of the Drowned,' the first of the series of rapids which would have to be overcome before the Salt River settled down to quiet ways again.
+As they were going upstream they could not of course advance quite so fast as on the down trip, but they paddled away all the more vigorously for that, and in due time turned again in order to replenish their supply of salt, having divided what they had got before between the Moose-Deer Post and Fort Providence.
+They also kept a sharp lookout for bison, and the boys tried hard to repeat their former success, while the salt was being gathered, but not a horn, hump, or hoof was to be seen.

+The following morning they arrived at the foot of the ill-omened Portage of the Drowned, the first of the series of rapids which would have to be overcome before the Slave River settled down to quiet ways again.

-The arrangement was the same as before, the boys carrying the guns and ammunition, and the two men first taking up the canoe, and then making a second trip for its lading.
+The arrangement was the same as before; the boys carrying the guns and ammunition, and the two men first taking up the canoe, and then making a second trip for its lading.
 When they reached the head of the rapid, Archie was delighted to find a fine flock of ducks floating quietly on the bosom of the river a couple of hundred yards from shore.